tiny-engines-code/tiny-engines-docs/nfl_capstone/main.md

 1. download the data: `read_nflverse_datasets()` - this is the main job that downloads the data from nflverse
 2. create the database: `create_nfl_database()` - this job creates the database and tables

 Why do we need a database?
-It's an arguable choice, but I'm coming from the point of view that we don't really know how to use the data yet, and so the data needs to 'serve' several different experiments.
+It's an arguable choice, but the data needs to 'serve' several different experiments.
 In any of those experiences we would need to split up the monolithic datasets into more joinable sets that are the right level of cardinality and for which the imputations and other cleaning steps are not changing.
-So I'm creating a small data 'pond' for this data.
-I'm not going to over-engineer or even normalize it at this point, but I am going to break it up into dimensions and facts that I can join together in different ways.
+So rather than having a overly complex filesystem I'm creating a small data 'pond' for this project.

 Once we have the data in an NFL database, we can query and prepare the data for experiments as outlined in the code block below.
 I'm going to focus on experiment 2 at this point.
 We prepare for the experiment 2 model in three steps:
 1. prepare the weekly stats `prepare_team_week_dataset()` - this job merges the data into a single dataset